jmschrei/pomegranate/README.md

 pomegranate is a package for graphical models and Bayesian statistics for Python, implemented in cython.
 It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components used could be rearranged to do other cool things.
 It currently supports:

 * Probability Distributions
-* Finite State Machines
+* General Mixture Models
 * Hidden Markov Models
+* Naive Bayes
+* Markov Chains
 * Discrete Bayesian Networks
-* General Mixture Models
+* Factor Graphs
+* Finite State Machines

 See the tutorial below, or the more in depth tutorials in the `tutorials` folder with examples in IPython notebooks.
 See [the website](http://pomegranate.readthedocs.org/en/latest/) for further information.